 As Nuclear Waste Piles Up, Private Companies Pitch New Ways To Store It

 Congress is once again debating how to dispose of the country's growing inventory of nuclear waste.
-Wyoming Republican Senator John Barrasso is proposing legislation that would jump start licensing hearings for the Yucca Mountain nuclear waste storage site in Nevada.
+Sen. John Barrasso, R-Wyo., is proposing legislation that would jump-start licensing hearings for the Yucca Mountain nuclear waste storage site in Nevada.
 The Trump administration also is asking Congress for money to resume work on that decades old project.

 But that may not end local opposition or a longstanding political stalemate.
 And in the meantime, nuclear plants are running out of room to store spent fuel.